Graduating Class of 2022

 COLLEGE LEVEL CLASSES - There will be 1 PSEO night class offered this spring through NCC in Sheldon.
 The course offered will be Speech on Monday evenings from 6:30pm-9:30pm.
 This course is a college level course and is free of charge to high school juniors and seniors, provided students receive a grade of C or above in the class.
 Students receive dual credit for these courses, meaning they will receive both high school credit and college credit from NCC.
 See Miss Mulder by the middle of November if you are interested in registering for this class or any NCC college level online courses.
 Students with a cumulative GPA above 3.0 are eligible for these classes.

 ACT--Those going to college should have completed the ACT by December 30, as colleges want applications soon after that date and most scholarships are awarded shortly after the start of the new year.
 Taking the ACT twice has proven to raise scores.
 West Lyon has a history of not doing real well in the English and reading sections.
 The best way to improve that is to read and increase your vocabulary.
 Seniors who are not in a math or science class as a senior, typically experience receiving lower scores in those areas compared to their first ACT test as well.
-Practice test information can be found in Miss Mulder's office.
-Students can also register and find practice test questions at www.actstudent.org.
+Students can register and find practice test questions at www.actstudent.org.
 When you register you will need to upload a picture of yourself for identification purposes the day of the test.

 “FREE” ACT Prep Days at West Lyon